CARES Act frequently asked questions

 I heard the CARES Act suspended required minimum distributions.
 Does this apply to my CalSTRS Defined Benefit, Defined Benefit Supplement or Cash Balance account?

 No. The suspension of required minimum distributions in the CARES Act only applies to defined contribution plans, including 401(k), 403(b) and 457(b) plans, as well as IRAs.
-CalSTRS members are still required to commence distributions by age 70½, or age 72 for those reaching age 70½ on or after December 31, 2019, as required by the SECURE Act.
+CalSTRS members are still required to commence distributions by age 70½, or age 72 for those reaching age 70½ after December 31, 2019, as required by the SECURE Act.